-Kyle's interest in food and wine probably took root early in life while foraging for crawfish, thistles, and other tasty morsels with his grandparents.
+Kyle is responsible for the winemaking and overall operation of Coterie.
+This includes a focus on non-interventional practices at the winery and a dedication to vineyards under exceptional care.
+Kyle's interest in food and wine took root early in life while foraging for crawfish, thistles, and other tasty morsels with his grandparents.
 "It's likely one of the reasons that I'm still fascinated by whatever is growing around me."
 His love of wine also comes from its community.
 "Wine lovers don't drink wine by themselves; they love to share it.
 I like to think about the life of a wine like that the special place where each bottle may end up."
-Kyle is responsible for Coterie's focus on non-interventional practices at the winery and dedication to vineyards under exceptional care, which are the principles that have guided the winery from the beginning.
 Kyle is a science graduate from Purdue University.
-Later he studied viticulture and enology at UC Davis while working with outstanding winemakers at other small wineries.
+He also has some formal education in viticulture and enology from UC Davis; however, his approach to winemaking is more natural than technical.

 If you see a detail that you like in our tasting room or at one of our events, chances are that Shala had something to do with it.
 Shala loves design and the beauty of art, food, and wine.
 Born and raised in California for most of her life, she is especially drawn to the diverse people, cultures, landscape, and microclimates that Californians enjoy.
 Shala has also lived with her family in Italy.
 Her grandfather was a cooper (barrel maker), and her family in the north still has vineyards in Piemonte, where Shala and Kyle have enjoyed regular visits and the rural beauty of hunting truffles.
 Shala and Kyle have a young son, Julian, who loves the grapes at harvest.

-Karen has worked around wine for years and has taken keen notes at some of the finest wineries and restaurants in the world.
+Karen has worked around wine for years and has taken astute notes at some of the finest wineries and restaurants in the world.
 You'll be delighted at Karen's enthusiasm and creativity in the tasting room while taking care of you during your visit.
-One day she arrived at the winery exclaiming, "Smell this bowl of heirloom rose petals.
+For example, one day she arrived with a bowl of rose petals.
+"Smell these heirloom roses.
 I keep passing them when I walk, and they smell like our Saralee's Vineyard Pinot Noir!"
 Karen earned her Certified Sommelier credential after attending the International Culinary Center.
 She brings a range of tastes and sensibilities from having lived in North Carolina, Indiana, the New York Metro Area, and California.

 Tracy first got to know us at Coterie as a winery member.
 Once we started to offer regular tasting hours, we were delighted that she was able to join us working in the tasting room.
 Now she also plays a key role in private events that we host.
 Her heartfelt excitement with wine and cheery disposition create a lovely energy, and her frequent visits to other wineries provide a great backdrop for sharing our wines with you.
 We are honored to have her as a longtime friend and supporter of the winery.